eric1600/eagleworks/README.md

 To run this simulation you need python 2.7+ or 3 and libraries: scipy, matplotlib and numpy

+python test1.py
+Runs the test with all Eagleworks time windows and best estimations

+python test2.py
+An example that runs the same tests as test1.py with a minor adjustment on the force pulse window that fits the curve better.

 ## Contributors

 Feel free to add your own models, curvfits or other data to this repository.